 Currently, Karen holds the role of Associate Director for Interprofessional Practice at BCCH, SHHC, and BC Women’s Hospital & Health Centre (BCWHHC).
 This role provides leadership and direction on professional practice, scope of practice, regulation, and policy and clinical document development, and works closely with professional practice and operational leaders at BCCH, SHHC, and BCWHHC.
 Karen is passionate about interprofessional collaborative practice and client- and family-centered care and continues to be involved with speech and language clinical research and practice.

 Martin Ellefson, Public Representative

 Martin Ellefson, CPA, CGA, is a retired Regional Manager who worked in the western Canadian forest industry.
 His 36-year career included experience in Vancouver and Quesnel, BC, as well as Hinton and Sundre, Alberta.
 The first half of his career focused on accounting/comptrollership, while the latter part focused on managing multiple business units, each comprised of several hundred employees.

 Active in the community, Martin has served on various local authorities, including an Airport Commission, Fire Commission, and as Vice-President of a Chamber of Commerce.
-He was appointed to the CSHBC Board in February 2016, and has served as Board Chair since December 2018.
+He was appointed to the CSHBC Board in February 2016, and served as Board Chair from December 2018 to September 2019.

 Charles Fontaine, RAUD, RHIP